Coding Speech through Vocal Tract Kinematics: Experiments Results

-We evaluate the performance of the articulatory encodec in terms of intelligibility and quality of resynthesized speech audio.
-We used an out-of-the-box automatic speech recognition (ASR) model, Whisper ("openai/whisper-large-v3"), to evaluate the word error rate (WER) and character error rate (CER) of resynthesized speech.\footnote{The transcription is normalized before measuring the error rates.} The quality of the audio is measured by a human-evaluated subjective metric, mean opinion score (MOS), and a machine-evaluated MOS, UTMOS \cite{saeki2022utmos}.
+We measure the intelligibility and quality of resynthesized speech audio to evaluate how well information is preserved in the encoding-decoding process.
+We use an out-of-the-box automatic speech recognition (ASR) model, Whisper (``openai/whisper-large-v3") \cite{radford2023robust}, to evaluate the word error rate (WER) and character error rate (CER) of resynthesized speech.\footnote{The transcription is normalized before measuring the error rates.} The quality of the audio is measured by a human-evaluated subjective metric, mean opinion score (MOS), and a machine-evaluated MOS, UTMOS \cite{saeki2022utmos}.
 We evaluate both ground truth speech and resynthesized speech on the test-clean subset of LibriTTS-R which includes 8.56 hours from 39 unseen speakers.
-To further evaluate the generalizability of the model, we evaluate the model on VCTK data which includes 107 speakers with 500 utterances in total.
+To further evaluate the generalizability of the model, we evaluate the model on VCTK dataset that includes 107 speakers with 500 utterances in total.
 Table \ref{table:performance} summarizes the performance in comparison with the ground truth speech.
 For the quality metrics, we reported 95\% confidence intervals.
-When tested on LibriTTS-R, the ASR on the resynthesized speech shows high intelligibility with WER of 5.43\% and CER of 2.90\%, which is marginally different from those on the ground truth.
+When tested on LibriTTS-R, the ASR on the resynthesized speech shows high intelligibility with WER of 5.43\% and CER of 2.90\%, which is marginally different from those of the ground truth.
 Moreover, our articulatory synthesis generates natural speech sounds showing decent quality with MOS of 3.82 which is a 0.19 decrease from the ground truth, and with UTOMOS of 4.12 which is on par with the ground truth.

 Furthermore, the results on VCTK also demonstrate high intelligibility with WER of 3.73\% and CER of 1.96\%.
 Though the gap from the ground truth is larger than LibriTTS-R, this is a remarkable level of performance given that the model is not exposed to the entire dataset during training.
-As the training set audio corpus which has cleaner audio than VCTK, the model demonstrates some speech enhancement capacity which results in a higher MOS and UTMOS than the ground truth.
+As LibriTTS-R has cleaner audio than VCTK, the model demonstrates some speech enhancement capacity which results in a higher MOS and UTMOS than the ground truth.
 While the speakers in LibriTTS-R are concentrated on American English, VCTK includes a variety of accents, primarily focusing on English speakers with different regional accents from the United Kingdom.
-Therefore, the high performance demonstrated on VCTK suggests that the articulatory encodec can robustly generalize to unseen speakers and accents.
+Therefore, the high performance demonstrated on VCTK suggests that SPARC can robustly generalize to unseen speakers and accents.